Tag Archives: Law Practice Support

 Managing partners and practice group managers are being compensated more for their management accomplishments.
 Some firms are compensating their managing partners using balanced scorecard techniques, for example.
 Law firms are trying to run like real businesses, and are delegating more and more of the firm’s business functions to their management partners.

 Many firms are requiring pre-retirement phase-downs in compensation and have established retirement policies at a set age eg. 65.
 There is some controversy here, however, given challenges to the legality of forced retirement.
-Firms are continuing to try to enforce these retirement policies in order to maintain increasing equity partnership leverage and profitability objectives.
+Firms are continuing to try to enforce these retirement policies to maintain increasing equity partnership leverage and profitability objectives.

 There is a trend for senior partners with portable practices to move from firms where they have spent their entire careers, after being forced out by the imposition of set retirement age policies.